Category Archives: Marketing

 Are you an introvert or an extrovert?
 Does working with people power you up or drain your battery?
 Do you crave company, and enjoy the bustle of a busy workplace?
 Or are you in your happy spot where it’s quiet and you can work with solitary focus?

 Most of us are a mix of introvert and extrovert traits.
 You may be able to turn up the wattage and shine on stage or at a social event, then come home and collapse because you’re utterly worn out.
 Or you might be able to work alone on a project for hours, but then go looking to recharge by going to the mall and surrounding yourself with people.
+The mountain ebike has become the norm for off-road adventurists, as many riders find you can achieve more in a day with an added boost from the motor on the uphill sections.
 Often, we’ve learned to adapt to school and work demands for us to be either more outgoing or more solitary than we truly prefer.

 As you consider your options for your own Fresh Start Success, it’s important to gauge the amount of interaction you need to feel energized and happy.
 For example, if being in the public eye drains you, a new career where you’re constantly on the road and making presentations is unlikely to satisfy you, regardless of the money.
 On the other hand, if you thrive on having people around, you may feel lonely and restless working from home with no one but the dog for company.